SunnySuite/Sunny.jl/docs/src/structure-factor.md

 where $N_\mathrm{cells}$ is again the number of chemical cells in the macroscopic sample.

-In the special case of a scalar $g$-factor, the scaled structure factor
+In the special case of a uniform scalar $g$-factor, the scaled structure factor
 $\mathcal{S}^{αβ}(𝐤, ω) / g^2 μ_B^2$ coincides with the dynamical spin-spin
 correlations, $C^{αβ}(𝐤, ω)$.
 Apply the setting `apply_g = false` to calculate the the intensive spin-spin correlations, $C^{αβ}(𝐤, ω) / N_\mathrm{cells}$.